*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 A normal non computerized telescope can be a very good tool for seeing objects in space however, without any guidance to point them in the right direction, most struggle to locate planets and deep space objects they want to see.

-So, if you’re someone who wants to be able to see more than just the moon out of the box, I’ve comprised a list of some of the best computerized telescopes that I could find so, you can just put in a few digits and instantly lock onto the swan nebulae or hercules clusters without having fiddle and move around a ton to find it.
+So, if you’re someone who wants to be able to see more than just the moon out of the box, I’ve comprised a list of some of the best computerized telescopes that I could find so, you can just put in a few digits and instantly lock onto the swan nebulae or hercules clusters without having to fiddle and move your tube around a ton to find it.

 This list is made for the sole purpose of helping you make an informed purchasing decision therefore, I really do hope that it does help you out.